CFP: Tennessee Value and Agency (TVA): Grief, Trauma, Anger, and Resilience.

 Details

-The Tennessee Value and Agency (TVA) conference ran annually from 2012 to 2020, when the world was hit with a pandemic.
+The Tennessee Value and Agency (TVA) conference ran annually for nearly a decade, from 2012 to 2020, at which time a pandemic struck.
 The TVA had attracted some of the most active philosophers on topics revolving around value and agency and has featured as keynotes some of the most prominent philosophers of our time.
 In 2026, this storied conference will be revived.
-This time (as in 2019) we aim to attract participants and presenters from a wide spectrum of psychological, social and political sciences and involve an equally diverse set of presenters.
+This time, as in the most recent installment before revival, we aim once again to attract participants and presenters from a wide spectrum of psychological, social and political sciences and involve an equally diverse set of presenters.
 In 2026 the TVA will again bring together prominent keynote speakers whose work has had a significant impact both within their fields and across disciplines.
 The theme for the 2026 revival of the TVA conference is Grief, Trauma, Anger, and Resilience.

 Confirmed keynotes: